Gordian Warrior: Merchandise

 The original released toy set comes with all 3 robots and the human pilot.
 The 3 robots ranking from biggest to smallest, Garbin, Delinger, Protteser were respectively released as GB-11, GB-10, GB-09 by Popy pleasure.
-Their upper sternum is also numbered 3, 2, 1.
-Though these numbers do not appear in the cartoon at all.
+Their upper sternum is also numbered 3, 2, 1, though these numbers do not appear in the cartoon at all.
 It was sold in the US as "Gardian" under the Godaikin line.
 Gordian was later reappropriated as Baikanfū in Machine Robo: Revenge of Cronos.

 Availability outside Japan

-Anime Sols funded the legal streaming of the show.
+Anime Sols funded the legal streaming of the show in the early 2010s.
+The series was also moderately popular in Latin America, Italy and France during the late eighties and was broadcast by local tv networks.
+The series is also available in DVD box sets and it can be also found on some streaming platforms.